 HVAC Technician II

+This announcement will be used to fill multiple positions.
 Plans and coordinates the activities of the HVAC work force in the repair, inspection, maintenance, and installation of industrial and residential HVAC equipment and control systems, serves as a lead mechanic, assisting technicians in diagnosing and repairing equipment with unusual or very difficult problems and related components.
 Determines the extent of repairs required, materials needed, and methods necessary to complete repairs.
 Prepares manpower, materials, and equipment estimates to perform preventive and corrective maintenance.
 Reviews incoming maintenance requests and completed work orders.
 Performs related duties as required; duties are performed under general supervision.
-This position is considered essential personnel, on-call or alternate shifts may be necessary to complete work assignments.Employment Standards
+This position is considered essential personnel, On-call or alternate shifts may be necessary to complete work assignments.Employment Standards

 CERTIFICATES AND LICENSES REQUIRED:

 - Minimum of valid journeyman license from the state of Virginia.

 The appointee to this position will be required to complete a criminal background check, a driving record check, and a pre-employment physical examination to the satisfaction of the employer.

 Possession of a valid journeyman's HVAC license from the state of Virginia.
 A Universal Refrigerant Recovery License.
 At least 4 years of field experience, ability to read control blue prints, experience diagnosing controls.
 Experience using tools of the trade and experience estimating time and materials needed to complete a job.